-Services not covered by Not covered under any Covered only under Medicare condition specific conditions Experimental services, supplies or procedures Treatment of any jaw joint disorder, such as a joint commonly known as temporomandibular joint disorder (TMJ) Replacement of lost, missing or stolen dental appliance and certain damaged dental appliances Those services defined as not Medically Necessary for the diagnosis, care or treatment of a condition Adjustments, repairs, relines and rebase of removable or fixed dentures.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Naturopath services (uses natural or alternative treatments). √ Non-routine dental care.
+Experimental services, supplies or procedures Treatment of any jaw joint disorder, such as a joint commonly known as temporomandibular joint disorder (TMJ) Replacement of lost, missing or stolen dental appliance and certain damaged dental appliances Those services defined as not Medically Necessary for the diagnosis, care or treatment of a condition Adjustments, repairs, relines and rebase of removable or fixed dentures.
 Oral and Maxillofacial surgery including Coronectomy, Alveoloplasty, Vestibuloplasty, lesion/tumor removal.
 Inlays/onlays.
-Anesthesia.
-Implants, implant abutments and implant maintenance.
-Dental expenses incurred in connection with any dental procedures Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Medicare will pay for dental services if: • you receive an oral examination in the hospital because you will be having a kidney transplant or in a rural • or federally qualified health clinic before a heart valve replacement; • you have a disease that involves the jaw (like oral cancer) and need dental services that are necessary for radiation treatment; • you had a facial tumor removed and had ridge reconstruction (reconstruction of part of the jaw) as part of that procedure; • you need surgery to treat fractures of the jaw or face; • you need dental splints and wiring as a result of jaw surgery.
 While Medicare may pay for these initial dental services, Medicare will not pay for any more follow-up dental care after the underlying health condition has been treated.
-For example, if Medicare paid for a tooth to
+For example, if Medicare paid for a tooth to be removed (extracted) as part of surgery to repair a facial injury